sazonovanton/SirChatalot/README.md

 * Create a bot using the [BotFather](https://t.me/botfather).
 * Clone the repository.

-### Automatic steps (for Linux)
-* Run the command `./first_run.sh` from the root directory of the repository.
-This will install the required packages, create the configuration file and start the bot.
-  * Script will ask you to enter the Telegram token and the OpenAI secret key as well as other optional parameters.
-You can also change them later in the `./data/.config` file (see *Configuration*).
-  * [ffmpeg](https://ffmpeg.org/) will not be installed automatically.
-You need to install it manually.
-Voice message support won't work without it.

 ### Manual steps
 * Install the required packages by running the command `pip install -r requirements.txt`.
 * Install the [ffmpeg](https://ffmpeg.org/) library for voice message support (for converting .ogg files to other format) and test it calling `ffmpeg --version` in the terminal.
 Voice message support won't work without it.